telerik/blazor-docs/knowledge-base/grid-combobox-in-filtermenu-empty.md

 ## Description
 I have a ComboBox in a Grid `FilterMenuTemplate`.
+The ComboBox data is loaded asynchronously.
 The first time I open it, the dropdown is empty and reads and *No Data*.
 The second time the ComboBox is opened, the data shows as expected.

 ## Cause\Possible Cause(s)
 The behavior is related to the filter menu popup.
 It is rendered outside the Grid component in the page `<body>`.
 If the ComboBox data is loaded asynchronously, the popup is not refreshed even by `StateHasChanged`.